treeverse/katacoda-playground/lakeFS-play/step4.md

  spark.stop()`{{execute}}

+ it might take a few minutes.
- now we could quit running the command:
+once the commands end running, quit with the command:
  `:q`{{execute}}